 Since marriage is a partnership, feeling lonely in a marriage is not considered normal if you are feeling alone for long periods of time.

 After the honeymoon stage the time you will see love through rose-tinted glasses, your consuming loved up feelings will change as the dynamic of normal life kicks in, and you begin to notice more of the niggles about each other in our relationship.
 This is where you may begin to feel your relationship is lacking romance and intimacy.
-This is why the first few years of marriage can be some of the hardest.
+This is why the first few years of marriage can sometimes be the hardest.
 Marriage is not without its hardships, and petty arguments may temporarily create some distance between you two.

 However, if arguments and personal space come at the cost of regular and honest communication, physical affection, or never doing things together, it can be a red flag.
 You may struggle to understand each other and feel like your partner is neglecting you.
 This obstacle can be easily overcome when you learn together how to strengthen your communication skills.

 Some couples, however, tend to have a different perspective on loneliness in marriage.
 They decide to stay together despite a lack of connection to keep their marriage intact, perhaps for the sake of their children or families.
 This is known as strategic or mutual disengagement.
 These couples feel that there is nothing intrinsically wrong with being lonely in their marriage and do not make an effort to reconnect with each other.

 Unfortunately, couples who stay together in loveless marriages are teaching their children to learn the same unhealthy relationship patterns and behavior their children will take into their adult relationships – e.g. shouting at each other to be heard or demonstrate the lack of disrespect to the opposite sex.

 Being lonely and married may make you question what led to these feelings in the first place.
 Learn more about these reasons in the next section.

 Why Do Some People Feel Lonely In Their Relationship?